ShahidLandge/Shopping-App--React/README.md

 ## Why this project was chosen (what use case does it solve) ?
 It helps to understand the  basic concept of react-router and context API.
 The user will be able to see the products and profile page only when he sign-up first and then log in with the correct username and password.
 On the Products page,  user can search the product in the search bar, as soon as he starts typing in the search bar, products will be shown to him if available.
-Also, users can sort the products based on low and high prices and add the items in the cart.
+Also, users can sort the products based on low and high prices and add and delete the items from the cart.

 ##	What features, technical things you had implemented ?